Tag

 Writes slow to a crawl when secondary cache is depleted

 In the past, you were out of luck if you wanted to upgrade your storage in a smaller-sized device such as a handheld gaming console where the longer 2280 NVMe SSDs wouldn’t fit.
-Luckily, Sabrent has set out to change all of that with its of Rocket half-sized 2230 small form-factor SSDs, and its latest Rocket Q4 is our favorite.
+Luckily, Sabrent has set out to change all of that with its line of Rocket half-sized 2230 small form-factor SSDs, and its latest Rocket Q4 is our favorite.
 It comes with up to 2TB of capacity and shockingly excellent real-world performance.
 Its unique feature is that it’s only 30mm long, meaning you’re able to use it in small devices such as a Steam Deck.

 The Rocket drive has great everyday performance and truly impressive real-world transfer speed.
 During our testing, it cruised through the 48GB and 450GB transfer tests, beating out other zippy full-sized PCIe 4.0 drives.
 While the Rocket Q4 provides decent enough capacity-to-cost, if your device is able to handle the longer, standard-sized 2280 drives, you’ll likely have more options to choose from and might be able to find even better price-for-performance.
 Regardless, we love this compact SSD and the Sabrent Rocket expertly fits a niche that is only likely to more common with devices such as the Steam Deck in the future.